 11. Violence in the Workplace

 It is a sad fact that many employees suffer from violence in the workplace, both physical and sexual in nature.
-In order to protect their rights, workers must be educated on what they should do if this happens.
+In order to protect their rights, workers should have violence training and sexual harassment training on what they should do if that happens.

 If an employee is threatened by a co-worker or an individual who visited their office, he should inform the police immediately.
 If the same individual is still hanging around the workplace, then employees can ask their superiors to call security.